“Don’t go grocery shopping when you’re hungry!”

 You may survive on bottled water so far, but the research has shown that bottled water isn’t all that much better than tap water.

-Water from well may just be purer than you favorite brand.
+Well water may just be purer than your favorite brand.

 If you are a city dweller, think of investing in a reusable filter as a replacement for your bottled water.

 19. Don’t pay for the water in products

 Products in cans can be competently displaced by lower cost powdered products.

-Sure these will require you to add a little water before they can be served, but this would be a decent price to pay in the name of greater saving!
+Sure these will require you to add a little water before they can be served, but this would be a decent price to pay in the name of greater savings!

 The theory applies to solid food as well.
 So old fashion pork or chicken would definitely cost less than pork or chicken with salt and water additives!

 Did you know that pre-cut vegetables, on average, cost 6 times more?

-Another popular gimmick by businesses is to pre-mix vegetables and sell you at a premium.
+Another popular gimmick by businesses is to pre-mix vegetables and sell them at a premium.

 For the good of your wallet, buy those vegetables and mix them up yourself.
 It takes less than a minute.

 21. Buy bagged produce

-Bagged products tend to be cheaper than when you buy these items loose.
+Bagged products tend to be cheaper than when you buy them not in bags.